WhizBob/pwalk/README.md

 Both the code and the documentation are maintained in a perpetual state of being incomplete and begging for some cleanup and consolidation work!

+*** Distribution Format ***

+pwalk is often distributed as an E-Mail attachment in a uuencoded gzip'ed tarball format ('bundle') which has been designed to get past most E-Mail filters.
+The C-shell script 'uu-export.csh' creates these bundles in the directory superior to this directory, with a name than includes a timestamp of when the bundle was created.

+To unpack this format, the recipient should take the following steps;

+	- Save the E-Mail attachment to a file, e.g. 'pwalk-master_20180312@161642_uu.allow'
+	- Edit the file to remove the first line
+	- uudecode -p < EDITTED_FILE | tar xzvf  -
+		o  This will create a directory called pwalk-master with about 16 MB of content o  pwalk-master/bin/* will contain the last-built pwalk-related binaries

+NOTE: The various bin/* directories are NOT assured to be in-sync from the same source code!